Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

   - **Editor UI Refactor:**
     - `Palette`, `Inspector`, `Toolbar` instantiated with config objects.
     - Event callbacks (selection, property change, save, load) handled via constructor arguments.
+  - **Editor Entity Deletion:**
+    - Pressing `DELETE` or `BACKSPACE` key deletes the currently selected object.
+    - Handled in `EditorScene` by removing the object from its layer and deselecting.

 ## What's Left to Build